 Arriving by train

 Important!
 If you will choose this option you need to have valid visa or valid passport allowing to stay visa-free in Belarus.
 Information about visa process is in General information.
-(General information should be as a link)

 Minsk is directly connected to Russia (Moscow, Saint Petersburg, Kazan, Adler, Anapa), Poland (Warszawa), Lithuania (Vilnius), Ukraine (Kyiev) and Latvia (Riga).